grandchild/AVS-Mixer/README.md

 ![Mixer-GUI](https://github.com/grandchild/AVS-Mixer/raw/master/etc/MixerComplete1.png)

+A screencast demonstrating some of the features of the AVS-Mixer can be found at: http://vimeo.com/video/45865498

 ### Prerequisites
 You need [VVVV](http://vvvv.org/downloads).
 You will also need the Addonpack on that same page.
 Follow the installation instructions for VVVV.